Tsunami014/Phoenix-Engine/README.md

  - make that function in side.py
  - add in actions (things that make more things happen)!!!!!!!
  - make sure that everything follows the main criteria and we didn't go *too* far in the wrong direction
+ - finish the unittests (requires knowledge of what they even are, i will explain)

 now i can blame you guys if something goes wrong